IntoRobot-Cloud/IntoRobot_SDK/README.md

 # IntoRobot
-through this arduino lib, you can connect to the IntoRobot cloud
+You can connect Ardunio or Arduino Yun to IntoRobot Cloud with this library.